toddholmberg/pydanny-event-notes/DjangoConEurope2012/10-steps-to-better-postgresql-performance.rst

 ----------------------

 * Don't put your sessions in the database
-* Avoid aonstantly-updated accumulator records.
+* Avoid constantly-updated accumulator records.
 * Don't put the task queues in the database
 * Don't use the database as a filesystem
 * Don't use frequently-locked singleton records